marceldbo/PiJuice-MQTT/README.md

 # PiJuice MQTT
- Publish PiJuice UPS information to MQTT for consumption by, for example, Node-RED and Home Assistant
+The goal is to publish PiJuice UPS information to MQTT for consumption by, for example, Node-RED, Home Assistant, Domoticz, etc. The original idea and work is from https://github.com/dalehumby/PiJuice-MQTT.
+I modified the code to comply with the new version 2 of paho-mqtt.

 The [PiJuice UPS hats by PiSupply](https://uk.pi-supply.com/products/pijuice-standard) make very nice battery backups for Raspberry Pi's.
-I use mine so that Home Assistant (HA) continues to run during [Loadshedding in South Africa](https://en.wikipedia.org/wiki/South_African_energy_crisis), and to correctly shut down the Pi when the battery runs low.
+I use mine so that Domoticz continues to run during a power-outage and to correctly shut down the Pi when the battery runs low.

-Existing [Node-RED](https://flows.nodered.org/node/node-red-contrib-pisupply-pijuice-pis0212) and HA integrations assume Node-RED and HA are running on the same Pi that has the PiJuice.
-This doesn't work when running in Docker Swarm mode (as I do).
-I wanted a service that runs on each Pi and publishes PiJuice stats to MQTT.
-From there I can monitor battery level, and start automations when the Pi loses or regains wall power.
+To get the data into separate devices in the Domoticz dashboard, I use a Node-RED flow that runs on the same Pi that has the PiJuice.

 ## Installation